 - Finding teachable moments

-- Creating themes for the school year, such as kindness and honesty
+- Integrating themes into the curriculum for the school year, such as kindness and honesty

 - Modeling behavior for students throughout the school day

 - Valuing integrity in the classroom and sportsmanship on the athletic field

 - Incorporating community service opportunities for all members of the school community